biolink/biolink-model/docs/in_complex_with.md

 {: .translator_minimal-subset-label }

-holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex mixin
+holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex

 URI: [biolink:in_complex_with](https://w3id.org/biolink/vocab/in_complex_with)